We think this movie stands out for:

 Is it any good?

 With DESPICABLE ME 2, the directors have made an entertaining (albeit less revolutionary) sequel that's worthy of the hype, particularly when it comes to the minions.
 The first Despicable Me was such a revelation: A supervillain antihero meeting three adorable orphans seemed like it would be hard to beat in originality.
-The quirky little yellow creatures are irresistibly hilarious, and they steal virtually every scene they're in with their banana-loving, mischief-making shenanigans -- culminating in a laugh-aloud minion cover of the '90s ballad "I Swear" (a lovely bit of nostalgia for parents who grew up in the '80s and '90s).
+The quirky little yellow minions are irresistibly hilarious, and they steal virtually every scene they're in with their banana-loving, mischief-making shenanigans -- culminating in a laugh-aloud minion cover of the '90s ballad "I Swear" (a lovely bit of nostalgia for parents who grew up in the '80s and '90s).
 In addition to the fantastically funny minions and the once again wonderfully unique score by Pharrell Williams and Heitor Pereira, the plot is simple but sweet.
 Wiig's Lucy and Carell's Gru share a bantering chemistry that's definitely not the "damsel in distress meets her prince" dynamic of so many other animated romances.

 Ultimately, the Despicable Me movies are about family, and that's what makes them so easy to love.
 Gru is now a father first, spy/retired supervillain second.
 His girls are his everything, and when Margo's heart is broken by Antonio (the ultimate cool tween, with his floppy hair and leather jacket), or when Agnes (who rivals Monsters, Inc.'s Boo as the cutest animated child ever) can't recite a poem about motherhood, he's there with a kind word and an encouraging hug.
 Forget Daddy Warbucks -- Gru is the best bald adoptive dad in popular culture!
 Even the scenes of mild peril will obviously end up all right, because audiences know that a super dad will do anything for his kids.